cenviity/jj/docs/tutorial.md

 be cleaner to move the capitalization of "c" into the second commit.
 We can do that by running `jj squash` with the `--interactive`/`-i` option on the third commit.
-Remember that `jj squash` moves all the changes from one commit into its parent. `jj squash -i` moves only part of the changes into its parent.
+Remember that `jj squash` moves all the changes from one commit into its parent. `jj squash -i` moves only part of the changes from one commit into its parent.
+Now try it:
-Now try that:

 ```shell
 $ jj squash -i